-As discussed in other QTC reports, a recurring point of conflict between Inuit and RCMP was the handling of qimmiit.67 For decades, RCMP were entirely reliant on gimmiit for their work, especially for the multiple patrols they made each year to visit ilagiit nunagivaktangit or to check up on traders and missionaries where there was no detachment.
-RCMP were responsible for inoculating qimmiit against rabies and doing whatever was needed to stabilize gimmit populations.
-As an example of RCMP actions to help keep gimmiit healthy, after the qimmit population in Cumberland Sound was almost destroyed by disease in 1959, the RCMP transported gimmiit from other regions into Pangnirtung; RCMP officers even tried to establish a qimmit breeding program in the community.
-In the same period, however, RCMP were invoking the Dog Ordinance to kill loose qimmiit in places like Iqaluit where Inuit were likely to stay for extended periods of time and where many gallunaat were also living.
+As is discussed in other chapters, a recurring point of conflict between Inuit and RCMP was the handling of qimmiit.
+For decades, RCMP were entirely reliant on qimmiit for their work, especially for the multiple patrols they made each year to visit ilagiit nunagivaktangit or to check up on traders and missionaries where there was no detachment.
+RCMP were responsible for inoculating qimmiit against rabies and doing whatever was needed to stabilize qimmiit populations.
+As an example of RCMP actions to help keep qimmiit healthy, after the qimmit population in Cumberland Sound was almost destroyed by disease in 1959, the RCMP transported qimmiit from other regions into Pangnirtung-RCMP officers even tried to establish a qimmit breeding program in the community.
+In the same period, however, RCMP were invoking the Ordinance Respecting Dogs to kill loose qimmiit in places like Iqaluit where Inuit were likely to stay for extended periods of time and where many Qallunaat were also living.

 As of 1950, all RCMP officers officially became dog officers and could and did shoot qimmiit not tied up or otherwise in violation of the Ordinance.
 In his autobiography, Inuit leader Paul Quassa of Igloolik described an incident in Igloolik:

 The RCMP said that the dogs had distemper or rabies or some kind of sickness, but they weren't sick at all.
 The community was growing but the dogs weren't everywhere.
 The dogs were in one place.
 Perhaps the RCMP constables were scared of them and they slaughtered them.
-Sometimes they didn't even tell the owners.68
+Sometimes they didn't even tell the owners.

 In effect, enforcement was both a result of the conditions of the time and place, and the inclination of specific officers.
-In some cases, a single qimmiq was shot, while in other cases entire teams were destroyed.
-In two particularly excessive examples, the police shot more than 250 qimmiit in both Iqaluit and Pangnirtung, according to the QTC Qimmiit chapter.
-Other authorities were allowed to shoot qimmiit, but in most cases, the shootings would have been done with RCMP knowledge and in many cases, with RCMP involvement either by officers or by Inuit special constables.
+In some cases only a single qimmit was shot, while in other cases entire teams were destroyed.
+In two particularly excessive examples, the police shot more than two hundred and fifty qimmiit in both Iqaluit and Pangnirtung.
+Other authorities were allowed to shoot qimmiit, but in most cases, the shootings would have been done with RCMP knowledge and in many cases with RCMP involvement, either by officers or by Inuit special constables.

-As discussed in more detail in the QTC Qimmiit chapter, the manner in which qimmiit were killed proved very painful for Inuit.
+As is discussed elsewhere in this book, the manner in which qimmiit were killed proved very painful for Inuit.
 Jacopoosie Peter's family's qimmiit were killed by the RCMP in 1966.
-In 2006, he told the QTC:
+He told the QTC:

 That year in the summer, I had the fright of my life.
 I was nearing three years old.
-My mother shouted "the police are shooting the dogs!"
+My mother shouted, "The police are shooting the dogs!"
 We all went outside.
 My mother went outside and was screaming and yelling.
 My grandfather chained the dogs ...
 I remember shots being fired and an RCMP officer running.
 I was very scared that time.
-I always had nightmares over it.69
+I always had nightmares over it.

 For Mosesee Qiyuakjuk, the RCMP officers shooting qimmiit was representative of their broader disrespect for Inuit.
-He told the QTC in 2006 that:
+He told the QTC: